Minh Mang Tomb

 Location & History

-Minh Mang Tomb is in Huong Tho Commune, Huong Tra District, on the west bank of Perfume River and about 12km south of Hue City center.
-This place is where 2 tributaries join to form the picturesque Perfume River.
+Minh Mang Tomb is located in Huong Tho Commune, Huong Tra District, on the west bank of the Perfume River, approximately 12 km south of the center of Hue City.
+This scenic area is where two tributaries converge to form the beautiful Perfume River.

 Photo by @luannguyen

-The tomb was constructed in 1840 under the order of King Minh Mang.
-After his death in 1841, King Thieu Tri continued the task, according to his father’s plan.
-The monument was finally completed 2 years later.
+The tomb was originally constructed in 1840 at the behest of King Minh Mang.
+After his passing in 1841, King Thieu Tri continued the project following his father’s vision, culminating in completion in 1843.

 Architecture